 Another thing is my gear.
 The gear I intended to wear is on the bike.
 This includes several pairs of gloves, ranging from mesh free-flowing gloves to full on insulated, heated cold-weather gloves.
-It also includes my heated vest, my Joe Rocket Alter Ego jacket and riding pants, and some rain over-gear (rather than the Alter Ego's rain liners).
-Just makes more sense to have over-gear rain gear than to have to stop and zip-in a water layer.

 However, I just go hold of a Fieldsheer Highlander one-piece riding suit that could, conceivably, take the place of the Alter Ego stuff *and* the rain gear.
 I got it on closeout for less than half the regular retail price.
 Do I take that and ship the other stuff home upon arrival?
 Again, it would lighten and simplify the on-the-road packing considerably.
 So that would have to be rolled up and added to the carry-on.
 I don't know.